0cjs/clash-play/Meets.md

     it from `[0, 0, 1]` to `[False, False, True]`.
   - Convention is to use `Bit` for levels (0=GND 1=Vcc) and `Bool` for signal values (e.g., `/RESET` asserted = True = 0 = low level).
+- cjs/sjn discuss automated testing.
+Roughly it looks like this:
+  - Virtually all of the design testing is run in the Clash simulator driven by Haskell code.
+That driver generates test vectors and expected output (either hard coded or programatically generated), feeds the input to the simulator and compares the simulator's output with the expected output.
+(This can be done both for units of the code and for the fully synthesized design, à la regular software unit and functional tests.)
+  - The remainder of the automated testing is, "the vendor HDL compiler successfully compiles the code."
+This will catch things like "this chip can't meet the timing constraints (i.e., run at the speed) you requested."
+  - Further non-automated debugging can be done with:
+    - The vendor's HDL toolchain, which can e.g. add a logic analyzer into the design, let us feed its simulator stuff and watch the output.
+    - 'Scope on board.
+    - If the above finds problems in our Clash design, we generate new Clash simulator tests to get coverage of that.
+If it finds problems on our board, we fix the PCB.
+It should never find problems with the FPGA itself or the vendor HDL toolchain (except perhaps in how our build system feeds the vendor toolchain).
+  - Next step in our testing framework is to expand `Hello` to check the output?
+Alternatively, we can go with an input file fed to `main` which prints output and which we then externally compare with a diff program.

 2022-01-28/29 (f/s) cjs,sjn,croys
 - Discussion of parameters to type constructors and data constructors